MechanicalRock/twitter-blurb-generator/module2/index.md

 - Waiting severel seconds for a the full response isnt a good UX
 - Serverless timeout issues (10 seconds free tier)

-There is a better way EDGE FUNCTIONS!!!
+There is a better way....
+EDGE FUNCTIONS!!!

 Edge functions can be thought of as serverless functins with a lightweight runtume.
 They have their own limitations, smaller code size limit, smaller memory and dont support all node.js librairies.
 So why use them??